orditeck/2ndbrain/Home Lab.md

 ### What's a home lab
 There are several definition of what a home lab is and I'll just go ahead and add mine on the pile.

-A lab in a place to experiment, a place to fail forward.
+A lab is a place to experiment, a place to fail forward.
 Therefore, broadly, a home lab is a place in your home that you use to research and teach yourself pretty much anything that tickles your interest.
 I don't know about you, but I'm so vague that for me I could be defining Earth right now.
 A huge playground.

 For tech enthusiasts, their home lab mainly refers to servers, networking, software and security.
 A place where you can try out new things and learn new technologies or equipment in the comfort of your home.